 Assembled from new interviews and archival footage, the stars are all here: Lowell, Havel, McCarthy, Auden, Chomsky, Didion and many more.
 The arguments spill from page to screen.
-Sontag versus Mailer, Mailer versus Vidal, Vidal versus - in the filmmakers'

-words - 'well, versus the whole world'.
+Sontag versus Mailer, Mailer versus Vidal, Vidal versus - in the filmmakers' Directors: Martin Scorsese, David Tedeschi USA/UK/Japan 2014 97 mins words - 'well, versus the whole world'.
 At the centre of it all sits the venerated, workaholic, octogenarian Robert Silvers, his desk piled with books, a pug dog sniffing at his feet.
 'The Review is based on the idea that highly skilful, intelligent, interested people,' he says, 'can write fascinatingly and revealingly about nearly any subject.' - TM